doctor3w/Dance-Dance-Evolution/docs/index.md

 We would like to heartily thank Interlink Electronics for their generous donation of 10 force sensitive resistors (part number FSR402).
 Their contribution made our project possible.

 In addition, we are extremely grateful to Professor Bruce Land, who provided an immeasurable amount of help.
-Big thanks also to Professor David Delchamps, whose lectures and advice inspired the signal analysis component of our project.
+Huge thanks also to Professor David Delchamps, whose lectures and advice inspired the signal analysis component of our project.
 Mark Zhao was a spectacular, well-informed TA.

 ---